dinokoenoko/quant-research/systematic_alpha_research/README.md

-# Meta-Alpha Research on BIST100
+# Meta Alpha Research on BIST100

 ## Overview

-This project implements an end-to-end **quantitative research pipeline** for discovering, filtering, and combining trading signals (alphas) in a **cross-sectional equity setting**.
-Using BIST100 equities as a test universe, the project computes Alpha101-style signals, selects robust factors via regularized regression, and evaluates a long–short meta-alpha portfolio under realistic assumptions.
+This project implements an end-to-end quantitative research pipeline for discovering, filtering, and combining trading signals (or alphas) in a cross-sectional equity setting.
+Using each BIST100 equity, this project computes Alpha101 style signals, selects factors by regularized regression, and evaluates a long–short meta alpha portfolio under realistic assumptions.

-The focus is **research discipline and reproducibility**, not curve-fitting or production claims.
+This is a research project, not production gains.

 ---

 ## Objectives

 * Translate market hypotheses into quantitative alpha features
-* Handle real-world, noisy financial data
+* Handle real world noisy financial data
 * Filter and combine signals using statistically disciplined methods
 * Evaluate cross-sectional long–short performance with transaction costs
 * Build a reusable research framework transferable to other asset classes